Is Polyhouse Farming in India the “Crorepati” business model everyone claims?

 A. Greenhouse: A greenhouse is made of some kind of transparent material to create a microclimate inside the house.
 Different materials like glass, wood, polyethylene etc. are used as greenhouse cover to create the microclimate.
 When a greenhouse is made with glass cover it is referend as glass greenhouse or glass house.

 B. Polyhouse: A polyhouse is one type of greenhouse where polyethylene is used as the cover.
-In India, polyhouse farming is the most popular greenhouse technology for it’s low cost of construction.
+In India, polyhouse farming is the most popular greenhouse technology for it’s high availability and lower cost of construction.
 Lath house is another greenhouse technology where wood is used as the cover.

 Poly house is economical compared to glass house or glass greenhouse but the later is more durable than polyhouse and is more suitable in cold places where it snows.